zesterer/chumsky/README.md

 design, as a point of reference.
 The sample file being parsed is broadly represenative of typical JSON data and has 3,018 lines.
 This translates to a little over 500,000 lines of JSON per second.

-Clearly, this is somewhat slower than a well-optimised hand-written parser: but that's okay!
+Clearly, this is a little slower than a well-optimised hand-written parser: but that's okay!
 Chumsky's goal is to be *fast enough*.
 If you've written enough code in your language that parsing performance even starts to be a problem, you've already committed enough time and resources to your language that hand-writing a parser is the best choice going!